Dover

-Dover (/ˈdoʊvər/ DOH-vər) is a town and major ferry port in Kent, southeast England.
-It faces France across the Strait of Dover, the narrowest part of the English Channel at 33 km from Cap Gris Nez in France.
+Dover (/ˈdoʊvər/ DOH-vər) is a town, major ferry port and civil parish in Kent, England.
+It faces France across the Strait of Dover, the narrowest part of the English Channel at 33 km from Cap Gris-Nez in France.
 It lies southeast of Canterbury and east of Maidstone.
 The town is the administrative centre of the Dover District and home of the Port of Dover.
+In 2024 it had an estimated population of 44,209.

 Archaeological finds have revealed that the area has always been a focus for peoples entering and leaving Britain.
 The name derives from the River Dour that flows through it.

-In recent times the town has undergone transformations with a high-speed rail link to London, new retail in town with St James' area opened in 2018, and a revamped promenade and beachfront.
-This followed in 2019, with a new 500m Pier to the west of the Harbour, and new Marina unveiled as part of a £330m investment in the area.
+In recent times the town has undergone transformations, with a high-speed rail link to London, new retail in town with St James' area opened in 2018, and a revamped promenade and beachfront.
+This followed in 2019, with a new 500 m pier to the west of the harbour, and new marina unveiled as part of a £330 million investment in the area.
 It has also been a point of destination for many illegal migrant crossings.

-The Port of Dover provides much of the town's employment, as does tourism including to the landmark White Cliffs of Dover.
-There were over 368,000 tourists visiting Dover castle in the year of 2019.
+The Port of Dover provides much of the town's employment, as does tourism, including to the landmark White Cliffs of Dover.
+There were 368,000 tourists visiting Dover castle in 2019.

 Dover is classified as a Large-Port Town, due to its large volumes of port traffic and low urban population.